 Undergraduate students will need around £9,000 to cover living costs (excluding fees) for the nine months from October to June each year.
 Students from overseas may have some additional costs on items such as warm clothing (if coming from a hot climate) and overall expenditure budgets may vary.
-The International Office provide further guidance on their website.
+The Office for Global Engagement provide further guidance on their website.

 For Home undergraduate students, the government offers a maintenance loan to help with day-to-day living costs.
 The amount received will depend on household income and where the student lives while studying.

 - Find out more at www.gov.uk/studentfinance

 Please note that these loans are not available for EU students.

 The cost of on-campus accommodation varies depending upon the hall of residence.
-Prices start at £2,490pa for 30 weeks let and range to £6,513pa for 39 weeks let (2015-16 charges).
+Prices start at £2,618pa for 34 weeks let and range to £6,669pa for 39 weeks let (2016-17 charges).
 Rent is split into termly amounts and is paid at the beginning of each term.

-Heating, gas, electricity, water, insurance, basic cleaning and a high speed internet connection are included in the rent.
+Heating, gas, electricity, water, basic contents insurance, basic cleaning and a high speed internet connection are included in the rent.
 The rents are usually set in the spring before the academic year begins and will be posted onto the Warwick Accommodation website as soon as they are available.

 Food, transport, entertainment